-Instead of making any ongoing payments, the insurance company keeps an ongoing tally of your interest and settles up your loan when you die out of your death benefits proceeds.
+Instead of making any ongoing payments, the insurance company keeps an ongoing tally of your compound interest and settles up your loan when you die out of your death benefits proceeds.
 This is a fantastic feature of the MPI plan.
 (It also creates a third side of the MPI plan we'll look at later, which Curtis calls “Pure Compounding.”)

-A video summary for you…
+Here is a video summary for you: